rphlmr/supa-fly-stack/README.md

 ### Relevant code:

-This is a pretty simple note-taking app, but it's a good example of how you can build a full stack app with Prisma, Supabase and Remix.
-The main functionality is creating users, logging in and out (handling access and refresh tokens + refresh on expire), and creating and deleting notes.
+This is a pretty simple note-taking app, but it's a good example of how you can build a full-stack app with Prisma, Supabase, and Remix.
+The main functionality is creating users, logging in and out (handling access and refresh tokens + refresh on expiration), and creating and deleting notes.

 - auth / session [./app/modules/auth](./app/modules/auth)
 - creating, and deleting notes [./app/modules/note](./app/modules/note)